-In the era of Instagram, we are inundated with images – glossy fashion photos, friends, food, landscapes, selfies.
-An ever-updating feed is a side-life that is never short of new information.
+In the era of Instagram, we are inundated with images–fashion photos, friends, food, landscapes–in an ever-updating feed that is never short of new information.

-The divide between online and real life chaos feels so porous, and my recent decision to move into the sensory overload land of New York City hasn’t made this less true.
-In my fresh-to-the-city fantasy (or, as I recently heard it called, “fresh off the bus” fantasy) I’m excited by the idea of letting NYC teach me some lesson in selectivity, strategy.
+The divide between online and real-life chaos feels so porous, and my decision to move into the sensory overload of New York City hasn’t made this less true.
+But as a new arrival, I’m excited by the idea of letting NYC teach me some lesson in selectivity.

-In the interest of freedom, a freedom where I am not a pinball ricocheting around an information machine, I want to make myself more exclusive.
-As Janet Jackson once said, “it’s all about control,” and I thank her for this meditation in these times.
+In the interest of freedom–a freedom where I am not a pinball ricocheting around an information machine–I want to learn how to make myself and my attention more exclusive.

 I have to learn how to make constraint work for me, and I need some reference points.